crimoniv/pushbullet-tasker-js/README.md

 > library will try to send the push automatically

 You can call the push methods manually in a JavaScriptlet.
-The parameters are similar but they drop the "PB_" prefix.
+The parameters are similar but in lowercase and droppping the `PB_` prefix.
 Not given parameters will be readed from the environment, as usual.

 ```javascript
 try {